-After our trip to Italy, pasta will never be the same.
-I've simply never tasted anything like the fresh, homemade pasta we enjoyed in Venice.
+After my trip to Italy, pasta will never be the same.
+I've simply never tasted anything like the fresh, homemade pasta I enjoyed in Venice.
 It was beautiful on the plate and soft in the mouth.
 At times, I barely had to chew because it would literally just melt away.
 In a word, it was heavenly.

 Sadly, fresh pasta is a little tougher to come by in Phoenix.
 I know I could make it myself and, believe me, it's a major priority for me this summer when I have more time and tomatoes and basil are fresh and just begging to be made into a simple sauce.
 For now, a very busy time, I'm making do with dried pasta.
 It wasn't the mouthful of perfection I loved in Venice, but with this outstanding, creamy sauce, it was definitely a winner.
 If you can make or find fresh pasta, go for it.
 This recipe absolutely deserves it.